ghumakkad/blog/_posts/2014-10-14-advance-mountaineering-course-nim.markdown

 39 of us were divided in different groups aka ropes; each 5 or 6 person strong.
 Our rope instructor was Subhash Thakur from Himachal Pradesh.
 After lunch time everybody was issued with personal, technical and common equipments.
-Two climbing ropes were also issued per rope which we the rope members will take turns to carry for the remainder of the course.
+Two climbing ropes were also issued per rope (group) which we, the rope members, will take turns to carry for the remainder of the course.
 Later that day, there was only theory classes on expedition planning and first aid in auditorium.
 We're told that we need make a file for expedition planning and submit it at the end of the course.
-One of the aim of the course is to make leaders in mountaineering so planning an expedition is something everybody should be aware of.
+One of the aim of the course is to make leaders in mountaineering, so planning an expedition is something everybody should be aware of.
 Each ropes were given a peak for which they were to plan an expedition and prepare a report.
 Some of the information e.g. rate list of equipments